napari/docs/docs/guides/rendering.md

 Each napari layer type has a corresponding vispy layer type.
 For example, the [`VispyImageLayer`](https://github.com/napari/napari/blob/5e8dc098cb213c5f963524e619f223ad4fe90be8/napari/_vispy/layers/base.py#L21) corresponds to the {class}`Image<napari.layers.Image>` layer.
-Each instance of a layer also has a corresponding instance of its vispy layer.
+For each instance of a layer, there is a corresponding instance of its type's vispy layer.
 These correspondences can be found in [`VispyCanvas.layer_to_visual`](https://github.com/napari/napari/blob/5e8dc098cb213c5f963524e619f223ad4fe90be8/napari/_vispy/canvas.py#L69).

 The vispy layer instance has a reference to its corresponding layer.
-Updates to the layer's state and its current slice trigger the vispy layer are handled using [napari's event system](connect-napari-event).
+Updates to the layer's state and its current slice are handled using [napari's event system](connect-napari-event).
 Of particular interest here is the [`Layer.events.set_data` event](layer-events), which is connected to the abstract method [`VispyBaseLayer._on_data_change`](https://github.com/napari/napari/blob/5e8dc098cb213c5f963524e619f223ad4fe90be8/napari/_vispy/layers/base.py#L74).
 This event is triggered when slicing is finished and the latest slice state can be read.